IlyaZutler/Cancer-Data/README.md

 1. The Polarity of comments was analyzed.
 Aggregated data on the Polarity of comments was added to the Apartments table.

 2. Data Protocol, Descriptive Statistics was created for Apartments.
 Visualization of missing data, numerical and categorical, was made.
-Cross-correlations, skewness for numerical data, t-test of price differences by city districts were calculated.
+Cross-correlations, skewness for numerical data, ANOVA and t-test of price differences by city districts were calculated.

 3. Spatial Autocorrelation was calculated for the 'Price' and 'Location Rating' data.
 Moran's I index and its p-value were calculated.
 A rough calculation on the plain requires N^2 operations.
 To reduce the complexity of calculations, the city is pre-divided into a grid.